benjymous/annotations/sandman/sandman.73.md

                              The Annotated Sandman

-                Edited and largely written by David Goldfarb

                            Issue 73:"Sunday Mourning"

                            Neil Gaiman, Michael Zulli

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to goldfarb@ocf.berkeley.edu.
-This material is posted by the editor directly to rec.arts.comics, and is licensed to appear on Compu$erve, GEnie, and America On-Line.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/people/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Page 1 panel 2: On the off-chance that anyone is reading this story without knowledge of the rest of the _Sandman_ series, let me note that the man here